 Inside the main cabin, Boeing has massively enhanced the passenger experience.
 LATAMs LAN currently uses the trademark 787 Dreamliner doorway arches that lift the ceiling height and give a sense of space.
 The mood lighting is set like a trendy bar, and by the end of the flight, you will have no idea what color the walls are!

-The business class cabin LATAM Boeing 787 is split in two by the entry doorway, with three rows of seats in front of the door and two behind the door.
+The Business Class cabin LATAM Boeing 787 is split in two by the entry doorway, with three rows of seats in front and two behind the door.
 Notably, there is no galley splitting the cabin, which makes the cabin feel spacious.

-The 2-2-2 layout offers a fully flat bed that is 74 inches in length (23 inch width), and LATAM is testing out mattress pads that go on top of the seat, which really aids sleep.
-The width is comfortable and allows for a restful experience on long and overnight flights.
-In front of your seat is a seat wall and ottoman above which you will find a touchscreen TV, coat hook, and storage units.
-The advantage of these seats is the fact your feet don’t end up in a foot-coffin.
+The 2-2-2 layout offers a fully flat bed that is 74 inches in length (23 inches width), and LATAM tests out mattress pads that go on top of the seat, which aids sleep.
+The width is comfortable and allows for a restful experience on long, overnight flights.
+In front of your seat is a seat wall and ottoman, above which you will find a touchscreen TV, coat hook, and storage units.
+The advantage of these seats is that your feet don’t end up in a foot-coffin.
 The length is fine for those under 6 feet, but you will have to sleep on the diagonal or with your knees slightly bent if you are taller.
 The 2-2-2 layout, unfortunately, means that if you choose a window seat, you have to step over your neighbor to get in and out of your seat.
 This is not so bad for the person in the window seat but can be a pain for the side-aisle seats.

 Every business class passenger gets a personal touchscreen and a remote in the armrest to control it.
-In fact, the touchscreen is so far in front of you that using the handheld controller is a lot easier than touching the screen.
-There is a wide selection of movies, plus box sets of TV shows including Game of Thrones as well as various travel shows.
+The touchscreen is so far in front of you that using the handheld controller is much easier than touching the screen.
+There is a wide selection of movies, plus box sets of TV shows, including Game of Thrones and various travel shows.
 The headphones on offer are good quality and noise-canceling, although the cabin is already fairly quiet due to the advanced nature of the Dreamliner.

 Best Business Class Seats On LATAM (LAN) Boeing 787 Dreamliner